-This guide walks through what Hermes is, how to get it running, and how to wire it to Userorbit so it can handle real product management workflows from day one.
+This guide walks through what Hermes is, how to get it running, how its skills system works, and how to connect it to external tools so it can handle real workflows autonomously.

 What Hermes Agent actually is